Bucktown (film): Music

 The film's score was written by Johnny Pate, and its main theme sung by Luther Rabb.
 The soundtrack was released by American International Records.

+Production

+Filming began on September 30, 1974 in Kansas City on 12th Street, 9th St, and Locust St, with further shooting at a Railroad Depot in Leavenworth and a cemetery and the Platte County Courthouse in Platte City.
+According to Marks, he got inspiration to make Bucktown after reading an article about a bartender in Brooklyn, Illinois who fought back against a corrupt system, eventually leading to a shootout.

+The Platte County Courthouse was unhappy that the movie was filmed at the location without permission, and requested copies of the script to decide if further filming was permitted.
+Eventually, permission was granted, and a breakaway wall was installed for the scene where Duke crashes a tank into the building.

 Reception

 The New York Times reviewer Vincent Canby gave the film a negative review, calling it "really bad" and "both silly and vicious," though he praised the performances of Williamson and Grier, saying the two "display enough of their own private wit to save the movie from seeming to be quite the mess it is."

 In a 2012 interview, director Arthur Marks described the film as "a big success," noting that Samuel Arkoff's American International Pictures saw the film and wanted to distribute it (Marks had previously distributed through his own General Film Corporation).
 He claimed, "it made back its initial cost very quickly, and played every inner-city in the North.
 It was making --playing the State Lake Theater in Chicago-- at [sic] $60,000 and 70,000 a week."
 Mark's work with AIP on the film led to their distributing his subsequent films.